Prepare the Beef: Trim off any hard fat or silver skin from the 2 pounds beef chuck roast. Cut into 1 to 1½-inch cubes. Set aside.

 Simmer the Beef: Return the seared beef to the pot.
 Stir everything together, cover with a tight-fitting lid, and bring to a boil.
 Once boiling, reduce heat to low and simmer for 40 minutes, covered.

 Taste and Adjust: Taste the broth and adjust salt if needed.
-Garnish with chopped parsley, if desired.
+Garnish with chopped Fresh parsley, if desired.
 Serve hot with crusty bread or a side salad.

 Video